ghi-electronics/Docs/software/tinyclr/tutorials/networking/spwf04sx.md

 ### SetTlsServerRootCertificate()

 `SetTlsServerRootCertificate(byte[] certificate)`.
-Loads a TLS certificate into the flash memory of the Wi-Fi module.
+Loads a TLS certificate into the flash memory of the WiFi module.
 Accepts a byte array containing the certificate as its only argument.
 Returns a string containing the Subject Key Identifier (SKI) of the certificate.
 The certificate must be loaded into your application as part of a resources file, be DER encoded, and have the extension .cer.

 You can use your web browser to obtain a website's root certificate.
 In Chrome, click on the lock icon to the left of the web address.
 Then click on `Certificate` and select the `Details` tab.
 In `Details` click on the `Copy to File...` button.
 The `Certificate Export Wizard` will appear.
 Export the certificate as `DER encoded binary X.509 (.CER)`.